-Assessment Task Type of Assessment % of Total Assessment Weighting for Grading Purposes Hurdle Requirement?
-Learning Outcome(s) being assessed/Acheived Three-minute oral presentation #1 Summative and Formative
+Assessment Task Type of Assessment Weighting Hurdle Requirement?
+Learning Outcome(s) being assessed/Acheived Topic report Summative and Formative

-Assessment DetailThree-minute Oral Presentation #1 (10%): Students will individually deliver a three-minute presentation on how biomechanics can influence the structure and function of a musculoskeletal tissue during a defined period of an individual’s life.
+Assessment DetailTopic Report (10%): Students will individually prepare a report (literature review)on how biomechanics can influence the structure and function of a musculoskeletal tissue during a defined period of an individual’s life.

-Three-minute Oral Presentation #2 (10%): Students will individually deliver a three-minute presentation on how biomechanics and physical activity type/level can influence the natural history of a musculoskeletal disease, with a focus on the tissue of interest and discussion of the impact on systemic health.
+Oral Presentation (10%): Students will individually prepare and deliver a presentation on how biomechanics and physical activity type/level can influence the natural history of a musculoskeletal disease, with a focus on the tissue of interest and discussion of the impact on systemic health.
 Presentations will be given in small groups or pairs.

-Fortnightly Quiz (25%): Students will take five fortnightly open-book online quizzes covering all aspects of the course material.
-Successful completion of the assessment will be 100% on all questions.
+Quizzes (20%) Students will take undertake open-book online quizzes covering all aspects of the course material at regular intervals.

-Weekly Tutorial Tasks (25%): Students will be required to attend weekly tutorials and to engage in class activities (such as demonstrating understanding of a relevant journal article) and complete individual or group tasks during the tutorials (such as demonstrating understanding of the methods used to measure musculoskeletal loading- amount and frequency- in individuals with musculoskeletal disorders).
+Tutorial participation and tasks (20%): Students will be required to attend weekly tutorials and to engage in class activities (such as demonstrating understanding of a relevant journal article) and complete individual or group tasks during the tutorials (such as demonstrating understanding of the methods used to measure musculoskeletal loading- amount and frequency- in individuals with musculoskeletal disorders).

-Exam (30%): A 2 hour exam, using a mixture of MQC and short answer question, at the end of the semester examining their understanding of basic mechanical principles.
+Exam (32%): A 2 hour exam, using a mixture of MQC and short answer question, and long answer questions understanding of all course material.